Thornhill Parish Church

 We are often very lucky to welcome Jeremiah the donkey along with Mary, Joseph and the angel Gabriel

 (with the help of our enthusiastic volunteers) into church this year

 The Local Area

 With a population just below 500, the parish of Whitley Lower is set around the two villages of Briestfield and Whitley bordering the larger parish of Thornhill.
 It is mainly a rural farming area with little industry or commerce except a haulage depot near the church and an Ice Cream Parlour.
-The local pub in Whitley recently closed, but some refurbishment has been done to try to attract a new landlord.
+The local pub in Whitley - the Woolpack is thriving and serves excellent food and drink..
 There are no shops in either community which means travelling at least 5 miles for major shopping.
 Whitley has an hourly bus connection to Thornhill, Dewsbury and Wakefield, but there is no service for Briestfield.